farazAV/AppVirality-Android-SDK-2.0/README.md

 This method returns the <i>AppVirality</i> class instance, after instantiating if it was not already instantiated.

-<b>NOTE:</b> Use the same method to retrieve the already initialized singleton throughout your application.
+<b>NOTE:</b> Use the same above method to retrieve the already initialized singleton throughout your application.

 2) Initializing the SDK